 - Cut slit through middle of remaining 2 lime wedges and set them on the edge of each glass.
 Guests can squeeze the lime wedge into their own Caesar to further season it to taste.Add your celery stick or other garnishes and enjoy.

 This dip is simply a few delicious ingredients on a bed on thick Greek yogurt in beautiful Canada Day colors.
 I will serve it with cucumber slices and pita wedges or pita chips.

 I also plan to make Ceviche and Salsa served with tortilla chips.

-My top pick to make for dessert this weekend is Berry Parfaits.
-Simple and delicious, this is a kid pleasing dessert individually served in clear glasses to show off the fresh summer berries.
-Check out this Fool recipe from Flavour and Savour, it has a raspberry rhubarb blend which looks so yummy but I’m planning on keeping it even more simple and just using fresh berries.
+My top picks for dessert this weekend are my easy and delicious Strawberry Rhubarb Shortcake or Berry Parfaits.
+Simple and delicious, these are kid pleasing desserts individually served in clear glasses to show off the fresh summer berries.
+Check out this Fool recipe from Flavour and Savour, it has a raspberry rhubarb blend which looks so yummy but I'm planning on keeping it even more simple and just using fresh berries.